Jiggaboy/dopamine_simulation/README.md

 First of all, a connectivity matrix has to be created.
 Run 'python -m connectivity_matrix' in order to do so.

-Next, you can simulate the network according to the configuration using the command 'python -m model_looper'.
-Ensure that the same configuration is defined in both files since these steps could be independent from each other.
+Next, you can simulate the network according to the configuration using the command 'python -m model'.
+Ensure that the same configuration is defined in both files since these steps are independent from each other.

 ## Useful Links